Nebraska Revised Statute 38-2050

-(b) Have no restriction imposed by the board on his or her ability to supervise a physician assistant; and
+(b) Have no restriction imposed by the board on his or her ability to supervise or collaborate with a physician assistant; and

-(b) The supervising physician shall keep the agreement on file at his or her primary practice site, shall keep a copy of the agreement on file at each practice site where the physician assistant provides medical services, and shall make the agreement available to the board and the department upon request.
+(2) The supervising physician shall keep the collaborative agreement on file at his or her primary practice site, shall keep a copy of the collaborative agreement on file at each practice site where the physician assistant provides medical services, and shall make the collaborative agreement available to the board and the department upon request.

 (4) A supervising physician may supervise no more than four physician assistants at any one time.
 The board may consider an application for waiver of this limit and may waive the limit upon a showing that the supervising physician meets the minimum requirements for the waiver.
 The department may adopt and promulgate rules and regulations establishing minimum requirements for such waivers.